RITUAL ACTIVISM +

 -

-Walking-with / field practice (close attention to place, sensorium, liminal and imaginal thresholds, more-than-human kin)
+Walking-with / field practice (close attention to place, sensory encounter, liminal and imaginal thresholds, more-than-human kin)

 -